mcostaEECS/msar-cda-simulator/README.md

-# Markov-switching Autoregressive (AR) Change Detection Model
+# Markov-switching Autoregressive (AR) Change Detection
 This repository is for practising the GitHub Flow